n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 column evoke no special behavior from the shaping engine.
 Note that this does include some valid codepoints in the Bengali block, such as currency marks and other symbols.

-> Symbols, punctuation, and numbers generally evoke no special behavior
-> from the shaping engine, but there are OpenType features that
-> might affect how the respective glyphs are drawn, such as `tnum`,
-> which specifies the usage of tabular-width numerals.

 The _Mark-placement subclass_ column indicates mark-placement
 positioning for codepoints in the _Mark_ category.
 Assigned, non-mark